isomerpages/govtech-stp/_atp/atp-requirements-process.md

   </thead>
 <tbody>
   <tr> <td style="font-size:16px;border-left:1px solid #D8D8D8; border-right:1px solid #D8D8D8; background-color:#EDEDED"><b>Upon arrival in Changi Airport</b></td>
-    <td style="font-size:16px;border-right:1px solid #D8D8D8;">Visitors should complete all procurement of goods and services in the transit area of the airport, <u>prior to clearing arrival immigration</u>.
+    <td style="font-size:16px;border-right:1px solid #D8D8D8;">Visitors who need to purchase Singapore dollars or SIM cards, or rent mobile phones, should do so in the airport transit area <u>prior to clearing arrival immigration</u>.
 This is because visitors are required to leave the airport immediately after their on-arrival COVID-19 PCR test, to isolate in their declared accommodation until the test result is confirmed to be negative.
 Please see the section on <i>"Transport from airport to accommodation"</i> below.</td>
   </tr>
    <tr>
     <td style="font-size:16px;border-left:1px solid #D8D8D8; border-right:1px solid #D8D8D8; background-color:#EDEDED"><b>Immigration clearance</b></td>